ricardodeazambuja/Bee/README.md

-# LiquidStateMachine-Python
-My experiments with Liquid State Machines (LSM) using Python
+# BEE - The Spiking Reservoir Simulator... aka Liquid State Machine :D

 Yes, I know, this repository is a mess :)